songyaochen/songyaochen/README.md

 ---
 🙋‍♂️ **About Me**

-I'm Yaochen Song, a passionate developer with expertise in control systems and path planning.
+I'm **Yaochen Song**, a passionate developer with expertise in control systems and path planning.
 My coding adventures primarily revolve around C++, Python, and MATLAB.

 ---
 🔧 **Tech Stack**